eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/notes/terminal_git.md

 ### Add and Commit

-(Note: Will seem redundant at first to add and commit!)
+(Note: It will seem redundant at first to add and commit!)

 command | notes
 ---|---